wballard/starphleet/index.md

 # Starphleet
 **Repositories + Buildpacks + Containers = Autodeploy Services**

-Starphleet is a toolkit for turning [virtual](http://aws.amazon.com/ec2/) or physical machine infrastructure into a continuous deployment stack, running multiple Git-backed services on one more more nodes via [OS-level virtualization](https://linuxcontainers.org/).
+Starphleet is a toolkit for turning [virtual](http://aws.amazon.com/ec2/) or physical machine infrastructure into a continuous deployment stack, running multiple Git-backed services on one more more nodes via [Linux containers](https://linuxcontainers.org/).

 Starphleet borrows heavily from the concepts of the [Twelve-Factor App](http://12factor.net), and uses an approach that avoids many of the problems inherent in existing autodeployment solutions:

 * Conventional virtualization, with multiple operating systems running on shared physical hardware, wastes resources, specifically RAM and CPU.
 This costs real money.